 - 2013: M

 If you’ve ever seen an employee hold $100 bills up to the light, it’s because they’re looking for a security thread.
 This security thread runs vertically on all bills $5 and up.
-And, there is a different color for each denomination you can see with a UV light.
+And, you can see a different color for each denomination with a UV light.

 The printing on the thread and the location differs between bills.